 Global health security

-In an increasingly interconnected world, countries need to have the capability to prevent, detect, and respond to health threats and emergencies that carry broad health consequences.
-Multisectoral commitment across relevant sectors such as human and animal health, agriculture, food safety, transport and logistics, development and civil protection is of key importance.
+In an increasingly interconnected world, all countries need to have the capability to prevent, detect, and respond to health threats and emergencies that carry broad health consequences.
+Multisectoral commitment across relevant sectors such as human and animal health, agriculture, food safety, finance, transport and logistics, development and civil protection is of key importance.

 The World Health Organization (WHO) advances health security improvement and implementation of International Health Regulations (IHR, 2005) through voluntary, external country evaluations.
 The JEE Alliance facilitates collaboration to support external evaluations and the development and implementation of costed national action plans to strengthen country capacities.

-WHO Joint External Evaluations (JEE)
+WHO Joint External Evaluations (JEE) and country capacity building

 The International Health Regulations is an international agreement between 196 countries including all WHO Member States.
 The countries have agreed to build their capacities to detect, assess and report public health events.
 In order to build capacity for health security, countries need adequate and timely information about the existing gaps in the national systems for preparedness and response.